Genoa Travel Guide

 Those of us who remember our history books recognise Genoa as the birthplace of famous explorer Christopher Columbus.
 Always an important port city in Italy, for decades Genoa languished behind Rome, Venice and Milan as the tourists passed it by.

 This changed dramatically after the European Union nominated Genoa as the European Capital of Culture in 2004.
-Cruise ships docking in the Porto Antico are now bringing visitors by the thousands, and travellers in Italy are making time in their itineraries to spend several days on holiday in Genoa.
+Cruise ships docking in the Porto Antico now bring visitors by the thousands, and travellers in Italy are making time in their itineraries to spend several days on holiday in Genoa.

 Though it is Italy's largest medieval town, Genoa's present is just as vibrant as its past.
 The streets are always buzzing with life, and visitors are spoiled for choice when it comes to restaurants, shops and entertainment.
 The Porto Antico on the harbour front has been rebuilt from a utilitarian dock to an entertainment area with museums, cinemas, restaurants, and one of the biggest aquariums in Europe along the pretty promenade.